-Born on January 11, 1915, he’d been a solicitor and a Lions rugby player - a rising star - before the war, one apparently known for tearing up hotel rooms and scrapping with dock workers whilst on tour.
+Born on 11 January 1915, Mayne had been a solicitor and a Lions rugby player – a rising star – before the war, one apparently known for tearing up hotel rooms and scrapping with dock workers while on tour.

-During a drunken escapade, he’s said to have gone out looking for Dimbleby in order to beat the hell out of him.
+During a drunken escapade, he is said to have gone out looking for Dimbleby in order to beat the hell out of him.

 And it wasn't just his fists.